mahsan15/MusicBiz/README.md

 ## ASP.NET MVC Music application

-This app is a music app where depending on your role, you are given certain assessability.
-Ablbums, Artists and Tracks are all connected with relationships
+This app is a music app, depending on your role, you are given certain accessibility.
+Albums, Artists, and Tracks are all connected with relationships

 ## Entity Models:
 - Album